MUSC2274 Electronic Music: Experimental Investigations

 - Students are able to (1) demonstrate proficiency with advanced compositional and production techniques of electronic music; (2) record, edit and manipulate sound samples to professional quality for use in electronic music and other sound design contexts; (3) understand and identify a variety of rhythmic patterns, processes and techniques; (4) structure time, and manipulate and develop rhythm to creative/artistic ends; and (5) demonstrate knowledge and critical awareness of contemporary genres and repertoire of electronic music.

-- Typically this unit is assessed in the following ways: (1) folio of creative work; (2) tutorial presentation; and (3) research essay.
+- Indicative assessments in this unit are as follows: (1) folio of creative work; (2) tutorial presentation; and (3) research essay.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the folio of creative work component.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.